-In the event that the University is presented with a credible report that a student has: (a) threatened or attempted suicide; (b) engaged in efforts to prepare to commit suicide; (c) expressed a preoccupation with suicide; (d) threatened to inflict serious harm upon another; (e) engaged in efforts to obtain weapons or other dangerous items in order to inflict serious harm upon another; (f) expressed a preoccupation with harming others; or (g) engaged in other behavior that poses a significant danger of causing substantial harm to the health or safety of the student or others, the University may require the student to participate in a professional assessment with a licensed counselor, psychiatrist, psychologist, or physician.
+In the event that the university is presented with a credible report that a student has: (a) threatened or attempted suicide; (b) engaged in efforts to prepare to commit suicide; (c) expressed a preoccupation with suicide; (d) threatened to inflict serious harm upon another; (e) engaged in efforts to obtain weapons or other dangerous items in order to inflict serious harm upon another; (f) expressed a preoccupation with harming others; or (g) engaged in other behavior that poses a significant danger of causing substantial harm to the health or safety of the student or others, the university may require the student to participate in a professional assessment with a licensed counselor, psychiatrist, psychologist, or physician.
 These sessions are designed to foster the students' willingness and ability to maintain a reasonable concern for their own welfare and the welfare of others.

-• Involuntary Leave
+Involuntary Leave

 Before placing any student on an involuntary leave of absence, Saint Martin's University will conduct an individualized assessment to determine if there are reasonable accommodations that would permit the student to continue to participate in the campus community without taking a leave of absence.

-- Involuntary leave is intended to be invoked only in extraordinary circumstances, when a student is unable or unwilling to take a voluntary leave of absence.
-When the University considers imposing an involuntary leave, the dean of students or designee will initiate the following procedures: - 1.
-The dean of students or designee will notify the student that an involuntary leave is being considered; whether the leave being considered would require leave from the academic program, housing, and/or other University services, and the reasons that an involuntary leave is being considered.
-The student shall have the opportunity to respond with information that he/she believes should be considered. - 2.
-The dean of students or designee will direct the student to this policy and will encourage the student to agree to a voluntary leave of absence, thereby eliminating the need to complete the process for an involuntary leave. - 3.
-The dean of students or designee will confer with others as may be appropriate to obtain information relevant to the University's determination of whether an involuntary leave is necessary. - 4.
-The dean of students or designee will consider whether the student's actions are disruptive of the learning environment, pose a threat to the safety of others, and/or pose a direct threat to the safety of the student himself/herself.
+Involuntary leave is intended to be invoked only in extraordinary circumstances, when a student is unable or unwilling to take a voluntary leave of absence.
+When the university considers imposing an involuntary leave, the dean of students or designee will initiate the following procedures:

+The dean of students or designee will notify the student that an involuntary leave is being considered; whether the leave being considered would require leave from the academic program, housing, and/or other university services, and the reasons that an involuntary leave is being considered.
+The student shall have the opportunity to respond with information that they believes should be considered.

+The dean of students or designee will direct the student to this policy and will encourage the student to agree to a voluntary leave of absence, thereby eliminating the need to complete the process for an involuntary leave.
+The dean of students or designee will confer with others as may be appropriate to obtain information relevant to the university's determination of whether an involuntary leave is necessary.

+The dean of students or designee will consider whether the student's actions are disruptive of the learning environment, pose a threat to the safety of others, and/or pose a direct threat to the safety of the student themselves.
 They will also consider accommodations that may be provided that would mitigate the need for an involuntary leave.
-The consideration must be based upon the student's conduct, actions, and statements, and not merely upon speculation, a remote risk of harm, or the knowledge or belief that the student is an individual with a disability. - 5.
-The University may require the student to undergo a mental or physical examination if doing so is likely to facilitate a more informed decision.
-Additionally, in order to assist with judging the risk of harm, the University may request authorization to consult with the healthcare professionals that are or have provided services to the student.
+The consideration must be based upon the student's conduct, actions, and statements, and not merely upon speculation, a remote risk of harm, or the knowledge or belief that the student is an individual with a disability.

+The university may require the student to undergo a mental or physical examination if doing so is likely to facilitate a more informed decision.
+Additionally, in order to assist with judging the risk of harm, the university may request authorization to consult with the healthcare professionals that are or have provided services to the student.

-6. Following these consultations and examinations (if any), the dean of students or designee will make a decision regarding the involuntary leave of absence and will provide written notice of the decision to the student.
+Following these consultations and examinations (if any), the dean of students or designee will make a decision regarding the involuntary leave of absence and will provide written notice of the decision to the student.